 Rabbits do not have a cat’s ability to expel the hair that they’ve swallowed.
 Therefore, fibers can pile up inside their stomachs and cause intestinal blockage and digestive problems.
 When this happens, a rabbit will refuse to eat or drink because it feels stuffed.

-Here are some symptoms of wool block that you need to observe in your French Angoras.
+Here are some symptoms of the wool block that you need to observe in your French Angoras.

 How to Treat It:

 It would be best to seek a veterinarian’s advice as soon as you observe any of these symptoms.
-Wool block is a serious condition that may cause your rabbits to die.
+The wool block is a serious condition that may cause your rabbits to die.
 Your vet will know what to do with your bunny’s condition.

-It would also help if you feed your rabbits hay and nothing else.
+It would also help if you feed your rabbits only hay.
 Stop giving them pellets as soon as you observe any of the symptoms.

 Other French Angora Rabbit Health Issues